collectivexyz/revolution-protocol/README.md

 ### Protocol rewards

-A fixed percentage of the value sent to the **buyToken** function is paid to the **TokenEmitterRewards** contract.
+A fixed percentage of the value sent to the **buyToken** function is paid to the **PointsEmitterRewards** contract.
 The rewards setup is modeled after Zora's _fixed_ [protocol rewards](https://github.com/ourzora/zora-protocol/tree/main/packages/protocol-rewards).
-The key difference is that instead of a _fixed_ amount of ETH being split between the builder, referrer, deployer, and architect, the **TokenEmitterRewards** system splits a percentage of the value to relevant parties.
+The key difference is that instead of a _fixed_ amount of ETH being split between the builder, referrer, deployer, and architect, the **PointsEmitterRewards** system splits a percentage of the value to relevant parties.

 ## VRGDA